MIT-Emerging-Talent/ET6-CDSP-starter/README.md

     Our shared commitment to growth and development empowers each member to contribute and learn from collective experiences, ensuring we work together effectively to achieve success.

+## Problem statement

+In war-affected regions, students are often forced to pursue their education through online platforms under extremely challenging conditions.
+These students face constant exposure to violence, displacement, and unreliable internet access.
+These factors significantly impact their academic performance.
+This study aims to investigate the effect of these hardships caused by war on their learning performance on online platforms and measure how AI can help in their learning process.

+## research question

+How do factors such as violence, displacement, and internet instability specifically affect students' engagement and performance on online learning platforms?

+## Group Summary of the Problem Domain (with Systems Thinking)

+Our group is focused on understanding the effects of the challenges faced by students in war-affected zones on their educational performance.
+These students are forced to rely on online education under extreme hardships-from exposure to violence, displacement, and constant unreliable internet.

+By using a systems thinking approach, we view the student's learning environment, including physical safety (violence from war and displacement), technological infrastructure (internet access and device availability), educational content delivery
+(online platforms),
+and support systems, including potential AI-driven tools.

+For example, displacement leads to unstable living conditions, which worsen internet access and increase stress.
+This stress, in turn, lowers motivation and focus, which directly affects learning.
+Poor performance may lead to low engagement, creating a negative feedback loop.
+We aim to explore this system and investigate how AI can support these students to learn more effectively.